 From 1990 until 1993, Adler was vice president of media relations and cause-related marketing, where he was responsible for development and execution programs such as the initial Avon Breast Cancer Initiative, the Reebok Human Rights awards, the Polaroid Missing Children Program, and the John F. Kennedy Library Profiles in Courage awards.

 At the age of 21, a month after graduating from American University, Adler founded Washington Dossier.

 The magazine, which covered power, society, politics, and entertaining in the nation’s capital, was one of the pioneers of the regional luxury-magazine explosion currently taking place.
 The publication grew from a 16-page newsletter to a 250-page monthly when it was sold in 1988, and was featured regularly in the national media.
 Its regular annual features included the “Top 1,000 Most Powerful People in Washington,” the Diplomat List, the Social 400, and the Senatorial Dossier, a guide to the personalities of United States senators.

 Adler resides in New York City and is active in several nonprofit and professional organizations, including board positions with NYC & Company, the WNET Education Committee, and the Dean’s Advisory Council of the American University School of Communications.
 He has been instrumental in launching WNET’s Celebration of Learning and Teaching as a member of the organization’s education committee.

 Previously, he was a member of the board of trustees of the Hurricane Island Outward Bound School, the Magazine Publishers Association, and Citymeals-on-Wheels.
-He also chaired the public relations committee of the Magazine Publishers Association from (phone number hidden).
+He also chaired the public relations committee of the Magazine Publishers Association from 1998 to 2000.